 The International Agency for Research on Cancer

 The IARC classification only considers whether there is a possible link between long-term heavy mobile device use and cancer, it does not assess the likelihood of this link arising.
-To understand the likelihood and therefore the potential risk posed, the WHO will carry out a wider health risk assessment, expected in 2013.
-This assessment will take into account all the available science relating to RF and health, including the IARC classification and work done by ICNIRP.
-Based on this assessment the WHO, governments and public health authorities will decide what further advice, if any, is needed.
+To understand the likelihood and therefore the potential risk posed, the WHO will carry out a wider health risk assessment, which will take into account all the available science relating to RF and health including the IARC classification and work done by ICNIRP, which is expected to be completed by the end of 2015/6.
+Based on this assessment, the WHO, governments and public health authorities will decide what further advice, if any, is needed.